 associated with it.

-Sequence Number with the EINLOG database on HEASARC's Legacy computer.
+Sequence Number with the EINLOG database table using the HEASARC's Legacy

 HUT Number: Major Frame # at File Start - 1